 Aguja Poincenot - East face

-Description.
 Gritty rock in the lower thrid, but fine rock and climbing in the upper two thirds.
 The first ascent party placed 16 bolts, most of them at belays.
-The upper part involves steep and sustained climbing, with a series of pendulums to link a number of cracks.
-Some of those cracks are wide.
-The crux pitch requires hooks.
+The upper part involves steep and sustained climbing, up cracks that are at times wide.

 History.
 The route was climbed alpine style over two days.
 On the first day the first ascentionists approached the upper 2/3s by climbing the Whillans snow ramp, adding the lower seven pitches two days later.